 If you’re trying to decide whether to fly solo or start auditioning potential roommates, you may find some clarity by asking yourself these questions.

-But remember, money’s not everything.
+Money’s not everything.
 There’s certainly more at stake when it comes to deciding whether to live alone or invite someone else to share your apartment.

-When you have a roommate, you share your life with another person — but how much you want to share is up to the two of you.
-Whether you’re like two ships passing in the night or you’re BFFs, you and your roommate will need to be OK with sharing.
+When you have a roommate, you share your life with another person — how much you want to share is up to the two of you.
+Whether you’re like two ships passing in the night or BFFs, you and your roommate will need to be OK with sharing.
 You’ll share financial details to take care of the rent and other expenses each month.
 And you’ll share living space, of course.
 (You might even share friends!)

 It can be fun to have someone else to have these experiences with.
 If you find a roommate soulmate, you could wind up having a built-in best friend in your apartment to share meals, chat and pal around with — and that’s a nice perk!